 Access To The Beach Isn’t Generally Permitted

 The beach near the Twelve Apostles isn’t that safe.
 The currents are quite harsh and that is understandable considering how these formations were created in the first place.
-However, it doesn’t mean that beach access is completely off-guards.
+However, it doesn’t mean that beach access is completely off-guard.

 A Section Of The Area Is A Marine Park

 While the entire area isn’t a marine park, there is a section by Gibson Steps Beach that is a marine park.
 It is an estimated 7,500 hectares in size and features underwater sights like canyons, gutters, fissures, and steep-sloping reefs.
-The part that reaches into Gibson Beach allows for swimming and snorkelling to see some of these natural underwater beauties.

 Aside from the underwater beauty that this marine park offers, the beachfront of the Twelve Apostles also is home to penguins.
 These penguins can be seen entering and exiting the caves in the cliffs as they nest in them.
 The best time to spot the penguins is in the morning hours.